sam-timmins/smarticus-quizzes/README.md

 An issue I didn't realise that I had until I opened the quiz on Google Chrome following deployment, rather than through the Gitpod terminal, was that the favicon was not showing.
 Initially I had learnt that just putting it into the root folder would ensure that it showed up in on the tab, however it didn't appear, so using [W3C](https://www.w3.org/2005/10/howto-favicon "W3C") as guidence I added it to the head section of the html and it worked perfectly.

+With this being my first project using JavaScript, naturally I encountered some issues that I had to work through.

+One of my major headaches was getting the initial array of data from the API out to use.
+I lost many hours attempting to work this out.
+Eventually, after a lot of commits when I thought I had it, then deleting when I really didn't and some help from my mentor, I worked it out.
+This was a huge moment for me as JavaScript then started to then make sense.

 \
 &nbsp;